-Let us return to the example: the equation (8) and the corresponding ILTA given in Figure 1.
-In order to determine whether the ILTA has a minimal run, we need to construct the preorders " \preccurlyeq " and " \sqsubseteq ".
-Let us name the states of this automaton by numbers, as shown in Figure 2.
-Note that we have only represented the variables contained in each state since this is the relevant information for determining the preorders.
+Let us return to our example: the equation (8) and the corresponding ILTA given in Figure 1.
+In order to determine whether the ILTA has a least run, we need to construct the preorder \preccurlyeq and the corresponding relation \Box .
+Let us name the states of this automaton by numbers, as shown in Figure 3.
+Note that we have only represented the variables contained in each state, since this is the relevant information for determining both relations.

-The preorder \preccurlyeq is computed simply by containment of variable components, and hence, for instance, $0 \preccurlyeq 0, 0 \preccurlyeq 1, 0 \preccurlyeq 3, 0 \preccurlyeq 5, 0 \preccurlyeq 7, 1 \preccurlyeq 3, 1 \preccurlyeq 7$, etc. On the other hand, $0 \preccurlyeq 4, 0 \preccurlyeq 6, 1 \preccurlyeq 0$, etc.
+The preorder \preccurlyeq is computed simply by containment of variable components, and hence, for instance, $0 \preccurlyeq 0, 0 \preccurlyeq 1, 0 \preccurlyeq 3, 0 \preccurlyeq 5, 0 \preccurlyeq 7, 1 \preccurlyeq 3, 1 \preccurlyeq 7$, etc. On the other hand, $0 \preccurlyeq 4, 0 \preccurlyeq 6, 1 \preccurlyeq 0$, etc. The computation of $\not{\sqsubset}$ begins with computing the negation of \preccurlyeq :